INTERDISCIPLINARY TAP DANCE ARTIST

 Winter 2017, Initial Development (Austin, TX)

-“All I See Is Blue,” is a performance by Aryel René Jackson and Michael J. Love, in which the artists activate Jackson's sculptural installation, All I See is Blue, to translate Langston Hughes' 1935 poem “Let America Be America Again.”
+“All I See Is Blue,” is a performance by Aryel René Jackson and Michael J. Love, in which the artists activate Jackson's sculptural installation, All I See is Blue, to translate Langston Hughes' 1935 poem Let America Be America Again.
 Layering the piece with sound and dance, the performers simultaneously pay homage to Hughes while pointing to similarities between American identity politics of the 1930s and now.

-Approximate length of work: 10-12 minutes
+Length of work: 12 minutes

 Photo © 2018 by Chauncey Velasco